 Human fetal growth is characterized by sequential patterns of tissue and organ growth, differentiation, and maturation.
 However, the “obstetrical dilemma” postulates a conflict between the need to walk upright—requiring a narrow pelvis—and the need to think—requiring a large brain, and thus a large head.
 Some speculate that evolutionary pressures restrict growth late in pregnancy (Mitteroecker, 2016).
 Thus, the ability to growth restrict may be adaptive rather than pathological.

 Fetal growth has been divided into three phases.
 The initial phase of hyperplasia occurs in the first 16 weeks and is characterized by a rapid increase in cell number.
 The second phase, which extends up to 32 weeks’ gestation, includes both cellular hyperplasia and hypertrophy.
 After 32 weeks, fetal mass accrues by cellular hypertrophy, and it is during this phase that most fetal fat and glycogen are accumulated.
 The corresponding fetal-growth rates during these three phases are 5 g/d at 15 weeks’ gestation, 15 to 20 g/d at 24 weeks’, and 30 to 35 g/d at 34 weeks’ (Williams, 1982).
-As shown in Figure 44-1, ...
+As shown in Figure 44-1, the ...